AnkKt/HelloWorkloadSampleApp/README.md

 the page (index.jsp) that will be loaded when the app is launched.
 In the same folder is located the WEB-INF folder, containing
 the external library required for the project and the web.xml descriptor.

-Target:

-This folder contains the result of the Maven build and, in particular, the WAR file.
-This WAR file is the application itself.
-It is the only file that is pushed to and ran on the Bluemix cloud.
-Every time your application code is updated, regenerate the WAR file and push it to Bluemix again